 The U.S. Department of Education requires institutions which are authorized to process federal financial aid to abide by the U.S. Department of Education's Return of Title IV Funds Policy.
 The amount of financial aid a student is eligible to receive to help offset the charges incurred in the event of a withdrawal is determined by a separate formula.
 This policy determines the amount of assistance that a student earns, based on a pro-rata formula and payment periods.
 For example, if a student completes 30% of a payment period, the student earns 30% of the assistance that he or she was scheduled to receive for that period.
+A student who withdraws after the 60% point of a payment period is entitled to retain all Title IV aid for that payment period.
+However, if the student withdraws prior to the 60% point of the term, unearned Title IV funds as determined by the federal policy must be returned to the Title IV programs.
+These funds must be returned even if the college provides no refund to the student.
+This means the student could owe the college and/or the U.S. Department of Education a significant amount of money.

 The above stated policies do not include the application fee or the cost of textbooks, uniforms, or other fees when charged separately of tuition.
 New and unused books and uniforms charged separately and not included in tuition, will be refunded within thirty (30) days if purchased by non-Federal Financial Aid and within forty-five (45) days if purchased by Federal Financial Aid, following the date of withdrawal.
 Percent of program completed is computed based on the elapsed time of the program.
 Refund calculations are based on the student's last date of recorded attendance.
 All non-Federal Financial Aid refunds will be made within thirty (30) days, or within forty-five (45) days for Federal Financial Aid refunds, from the date the institution terminates the student, or determines that the student has withdrawn, whichever is sooner.
 Examples of refund calculations are available in the Financial Planning office.
-The following refund distribution is used for all Alaska Career College students due a refund: 1) Unsubsidized Federal Stafford or Direct loans; 2) Subsidized Federal Stafford or Direct loans; 3) Perkins loans; 4) Federal/Direct PLUS loans; 5) Federal Pell Grants; 6) FSEOGs; 7) Other federal SFA Programs; 8) Alaska Supplemental Education loans; 9) Other federal, state, private, or institutional sources of aid, 10) The student.
+The following refund distribution is used for all Alaska Career College students due a refund: 1) Unsubsidized Federal Direct loans; 2) Subsidized Federal Direct loans; 3) Perkins loans; 4) Federal/Direct PLUS loans; 5) Federal Pell Grants; 6) FSEOGs; 7) Other federal SFA Programs; 8) Alaska Supplemental Education loans; 9) Other federal, state, private, or institutional sources of aid, 10) The student.